 The School of Art occupies over 50,000 square feet of fabrication facilities, multi-purpose classrooms, media-specific studios and workshops, student and faculty studios, staff and faculty offices, presentation rooms, and exhibition space—offering students access to both traditional and state-of-the-art tools.
 Media areas are each staffed by expert university technicians who teach and assist users on best practices.
-All Art students have 24-hour access to workspaces that include: digital fabrication labs, printmaking and sculpture shops, and painting and drawing studios.
+All Art students have access to workspaces that include: digital fabrication labs, printmaking and sculpture shops, and painting and drawing studios.
 School of Art upperclassmen and graduates also have 24-hour access to private or shared studios which support the development of professional art-making practices.

 Drawing and Painting Studios